pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 case is the log of the index with base equal to the array size, which occurs when containing arrays are added, so that the last highest assigned index can be discovered.
-The probability of departing from average performance is inversely proportional to the array size, since the the larger the array size, the less often the base arrays fill up.
+The probability of departing from average performance is inversely proportional to the array size, since the arger the array size, the less often the base arrays fill up.
 For a decent array size, the probability of needing to build the tree is very low.
 And when the tree does need building, it doesn't take very long (and most of it probably already